 5. Inflammatory markers: hsCRP, homocysteine

-Inflammatory markers like these are almost never checked at a routine primary care visit. hsCRP is an inflammatory marker which can indicate your the general inflammatory status.
+Inflammatory markers are almost never checked at a routine primary care visit. hsCRP is an inflammatory marker which can indicate your general inflammatory status.
 Even mild increases in hsCRP are associated with increased risk of things like cardiac events or depression.
-An elevation can tell us that there is something inflammatory happening in the body that should be addressed, whether it be from physical trauma, emotional stress, oxidative stress, environmental toxicity, allergy, sedentary lifestyle, or food sensitivities.
+An elevation can tell us that there is an inflammatory response happening in the body that should be addressed, whether it be from physical trauma, emotional stress, oxidative stress, environmental toxicity, allergy, sedentary lifestyle, or food sensitivities.